 Once in a Dental Plan, you follow it's rules and it's claiming procedure, which usually involves seeing your own dentist, getting treatment needed which can be private, paying the dentist directly, dentist completes brief claim form detailing treatment and costs, you send this back to the plan with receipt showing payment, then they send you cheque for the part you contributions cover.
 Most dental plans though do exclude purely cosmetic dental treatments and have limits on claims per year, but you can see ANY Dentist you like, even Privately.

-There are then plans that Dental Practices use themselves, which are usually maintenance plans and can cover 100% of the routine visits for Examination, cleaning/scaling and x-rays and suit people who are already relatively fixed dentally, but who want regular visits with a dentist of their choice, for continuing care and prevention to STAY healthy.
+There are then plans that Dental Practices use themselves, which show LOYALTY to your Practice - many are usually maintenance plans and can cover 100% of the routine visits for Examination, cleaning/scaling and x-rays and suit people who are already relatively fixed dentally, but who want regular visits with a loyal dentist of their choice, for continuing care and prevention to STAY healthy.

 These usually work out cheaper than paying for separate visits and give a discount of say 15-20% if any other treatments are needed in the future.
 The procedure involves completing some initial forms, but then as 100% of costs of routine visits are covered, then there are usually no need to pay anything or fill out forms - it's a bit like a club membership scheme with your Practice.